Schedule online now - appointments available.

 SAME Day / emergency appointments available.
 Call (212) 752-1163

 Any dental office can provide you with a dental cleaning.
-However, At Sachar Dental, we take great pride in excelling above and beyond when it comes our cleanings.
+However, at Sachar Dental, we take great pride in excelling above and beyond when it comes our cleanings.
 It all starts with our professional dental hygienists.
 All of our dental hygienist and had extensive training in the diagnosis and treatment of gum diseases.
 It is quite evident that they are very passionate about the career choice.
 Just like our practice philosophy, they strongly believe that prevention is better than treatment.
 Many of our patients comment on how thorough our hygienists are, and how much time they spend cleaning their teeth.
 All of our hygienists have had extensive training on how to perform cleanings painless as possible.

 We are also very proud to have the latest state of the art equipment in our Midtown Manhattan New York City dental office.
 When it comes to high-tech cleanings, our dental hygienist use state of the art ultrasonic, high-pressure cleaning equipment.
-Additionally, all of her hygienists are extremely professional and friendly.
+Additionally, all of our hygienists are extremely professional and friendly.
 We treat our patients like family.
-We have had many patient coming back at least twice a year for twenty years.
+We have had many patients coming back at least twice a year for twenty years.
 Our hygienists spend an exceptional amount of time educating our patients on how to take care of their oral health at home, with instructions on proper brushing and flossing.